rollounden/SEO-Analyzer/README.md

-# SEO Page Analyzer by Apex Marketing
+# SEO Insights by Apex Marketing

 A Chrome extension that analyzes and displays key SEO metrics from any webpage, including meta tags, headings, links, images, social media tags, and local business information.